I love growing mini orchids and love giving tips on how to care for them.

 - Gently remove the orchid from the pot, and remove old potting matter from the roots with your hands.
 You might need to gently shake the roots to remove any material that sticks to the roots.

 - Remove old, loose, damaged, or diseased roots by using a sterilized cutting tool.
-A pair of garden shears works great, or you can also use a knife.
+A pair of garden shears work great.
+You can also use a knife.

 - Place the plant so that the new shoots are level with the pot rim.
 Position it in the new pot at the same depth as it was prior to repotting.